The Case Against Miracles edited by John W Loftus

 1 A specific doctrine?
 Eg that Mary rose bodily to Heaven.
 This assumes God is truthful and works though the miracles.
 A doctrine will be part of a worldview so it indirectly verifies the worldview.

 2 A religious body of doctrine - a worldview?
 This too assumes God is truthful and works through the miracle.
-Medjugorje does this by telling you to read the Bible as God's word and the Bile teaches a worldview.
+Medjugorje does this by telling you to read the Bible as God's word and the Bible teaches a worldview.
 The book says, "The question of whether miracle reports are credible turns on a larger question, namely, whether we ought to hold the supernaturalistic worldview, or the naturalistic one."
 But a everybody can invent or think of a supernaturalistic worldview that contradicts everybody else.
 The supernatural is always only an assumption both in itself and in what kind of supernatural you think it is.

 If hard evidence is ever needed it is needed here for we are not talking about Donald Trump rising from the dead which would be a fascinating occurrence.
 We are talking about something of huge magnitude a world view.
 And not just any worldview, one that claims to connect you to God the only being who truly matters and to put you in a relationship with him if you choose.